shawfdong/openhpc_on_clouds/aws/README.md

 ## Building AMIs using Packer

-If you haven't done so, install HarshiCorp Packer.
+If you haven't done so, install HashiCorp Packer.
 On Mac

 ```
 brew tap hashicorp/tap